serhatarslan-hub/cs244-ICW_testing/README.md

 ## Brief Description

-Padhye & Floyd published their original ICW test in 2001 with in an attempt to survey the general behavior of TCP implementations of the internet at the time.
-Historically, TCP implementations differed widely, so it remains as important today as it was in 2001 to get a picture on the diversity of parameters used on the internet to ensure fairness and stability.
-Understanding the big picture of the internet can then help in determining standards, simulations, and new applications.
+Padhye & Floyd published their original ICW test in 2001 with an attempt to survey the general behavior of TCP implementations of the Internet at the time.
+Historically, TCP implementations differed widely, so it remains as important today as it was in 2001 to get a picture on the diversity of parameters used on the Internet to ensure fairness and stability.
+Understanding the big picture of the Internet can then help in determining standards, simulations, and new applications.

-Padhye & Floyd's initial ICW was presented with the release of the TCP Behavior Inference Tool (TBIT), which performs six different tests on publicly available web servers to understand their TCP behavior.
+Padhye & Floyd's initial ICW test was presented with the release of the TCP Behavior Inference Tool (TBIT), which performs six different tests on publicly available web servers to understand their TCP behavior.
 The tests covered the ICW value, the choice of congestion control algorithm (CCA), conformant congestion control (CCC), implementation of selective acknowledgements (SACK), TCP timeout duration, and responses to ECN.
-In this report, we only attempt to reproduce the ICW results of popular web servers.
+In this report, we only attempt to reproduce the ICW results for popular web servers.

 The congestion window size is one of two metrics that determine how much data can be sent before any acknowledgement of arrival is received.
 Popular congestion control algorithms start from a relatively small value of congestion window size and slowly increase until congestion is perceived.
 The ICW determines how much data to be sent without any feedback on current congestion on the network.
 As a consequence, the choice of ICW is a trade-off between under-utilizing the available capacity and putting too much stress on the network.